SimSpin v2.6.0 -- Constructing synthetic spectral IFU cubes for comparison with observational surveys: METHODOLOGY

 where, as above, the $x^{obs}_i$ denotes the observed $x$ coordinates of particle $i$ in the rotated frame, and $x_i$ is the $x$ coordinate in the original, fixed ellipsoid frame.
 The same equations are used to project the particle velocities.

 These projections are performed in the order discussed, i.e. the galaxy ellipsoid is inclined on the sky using Equations \ref{eqn:inc1}-\ref{eqn:inc2} and then twisted using Equations \ref{eqn:twist1}-\ref{eqn:twist2}, such that the object can be observed from any angle across the surface of a sphere.
-This is important for exploring the effects of inclination and projection on the recovery of galaxy kinematics.
+This is useful for exploring the effects of inclination and projection on the recovery of galaxy kinematics \citep{Harborne2019Alambda_R}.

 The final specification of \observingstrategy{} describes the level of atmospheric seeing via the parameters \texttt{psf} and \texttt{fwhm}, describing the shape and full-width half-maximum (FWHM) size of the point-spread function (PSF) smoothing kernel respectively.
 We compute and store the kernel shape here, for each image plane of the observed cube to be convolved at a later stage.
+Currently, this PSF is not wavelength dependent, but the implementation of such a convolution kernel would be trivial in future iterations of the code.

 Two options are currently available to the user, where the \texttt{psf} may be described by a ``Gaussian'' kernel, or a ``Moffat'' kernel \citep{Moffat1969APhotometry} which has a Normal-like distribution at the centre with more extended wings.
-These are taken from the parameterisation in the {R} package \texttt{ProFit} \citep{Robotham2017ProFit:Images}.
+These are taken from the parameterisation in the R package \texttt{ProFit} \citep{Robotham2017ProFit:Images}.
 A Gaussian kernel is parameterised:

 where,

 and $I_0$ is the peak intensity at the centre and the \texttt{FWHM} is the value specified in the function.
 A Moffat kernel is parameterised:

 where,